How to Engrave a Cutting Board

 Beech cutting board with instructions

-I’ve chosen to use xTool’s beech cutting board, but you’re not limited to using that brand or type of wood.
+I’ve chosen to use xTool’s wooden cutting board, but you’re not limited to using that brand or type of wood.
 Woods like beech, bamboo, walnut, cherry, and maple work well.
 Remember that you’ll want the engraving to stand out, so light-colored wood works best.

 Supplies